briantimar/mps-gm/notes.md

 During training on rotated-basis sets, I find that the cost function starts increasing after an initial decrease.
 What I ought to do is train on a really simple set, like a two-qubit product state.

 Implementation of unitaries in pauli_exp seems to be OK.

+### Meeting with Manuel and Evert
+One thing to check: can random-unitary measurements be used to obtain fidelities between two density matrices?
+Ie Tr(rho1 rho2), where rho1 is an experimental state and rho2 is a reconstruction.

+Another mixed state ansatz: MPS with some sites traced out.

+To try:
+    -
+    - pure state MPS "just try it"
+        - first, for globally pure states
+        - then, add a bit of Lindblad
+            - "how far away are we in local density matrices"
+        - then, how to make nonpure ansatzes?
+            -
+        - can you get (bounds on) reconstruction fidelity using rotated bases?